 In SASE setups, the ZTNA controller’s function is passed on to points of presence (PoPs) located as close to the dispersed user base.
 Devices connect to PoPs directly and, after being validated, are allowed to request application access.
 ZTNA controller’s function is passed to SASE PoPs, so a separate connector agent isn’t needed.

-SASE attempts to create a holistic cybersecurity framework that would address a much wider scope of online threats.
+SASE attempts to create a holistic cybersecurity framework that would address a much broader scope of online threats.
 It still needs the deployment and a plan for how it could be introduced into the existing network, considering used hardware and legacy device support.

 Using SASE solution de facto means using ZTNA with additional parts that SASE entails, like SD-WAN, SWG, CASB, ZTNA, and FWaaS.